Karim Valiyev

-Karim Tofig oglu Valiyev (Kərim Tofiq oğlu Vəliyev; born 9 February 1961) is an Azerbaijani military officer, serving as the colonel general in the Azerbaijani Armed Forces.
+Karim Tofig oghlu Valiyev (Kərim Tofiq oğlu Vəliyev; born 9 February 1961) is an Azerbaijani military officer, serving as the colonel general in the Azerbaijani Armed Forces.
 He is the Chief of the General Staff of Azerbaijani Armed Forces and the First Deputy Minister of Defence of Azerbaijan.
 He had served as the head of the Main Department for Personnel of the Ministry of Defence of Azerbaijan on 23 July 2021.
-Valiyev had taken part in the 2020 Nagorno-Karabakh war.
+Valiyev had taken part in the Second Nagorno-Karabakh War.

 Early life

-Karim Tofig oglu Valiyev was born on 9 February 1961, in Baku, the capital of the Azerbaijani SSR, which was then part of the Soviet Union.
+Karim Tofig oghlu Valiyev was born on 9 February 1961, in Baku, the capital of the Azerbaijani SSR, which was then part of the Soviet Union.
 In 1982, he graduated with honours from the Baku Higher Combined Arms Command School.
 Valiyev served in the Soviet Armed Forces as a cadet platoon commander, assistant head of the training department, and the senior assistant to the head of the training department from 1982 to 1990.
 From 1990 to 1994, he studied at the Frunze Military Academy in Moscow.

 Military service

 Since 1992, Karim Valiyev has been serving in the Azerbaijani Armed Forces.
 During the years of service, he held the positions of the deputy head of the training department, the deputy brigade commander, the brigade commander, the deputy front commander, the deputy minister of defence for combat operations, the commander of a military formation, the head of the Military Scientific Center, and the head of the Defence Planning Military Strategy.

-Karim Valiyev took part in the 2020 Nagorno-Karabakh war.
+Karim Valiyev took part in the Second Nagorno-Karabakh War.
 Then, on 10 December, Valiyev led the victory parade in Baku held in the occasion of Azerbaijan's victory in the war.
 On 23 July 2021, Karim Valiyev was appointed as Chief of General Staff of Azerbaijani Armed Forces.